element-bendr/steelmade-cloudiary/documentation/architecture/canonical-product-data-structure.md

 - **Modular**: Each product is a single, self-contained object.
 - **Extensible**: New variants or features can be added easily.
 - **Declarative & Poetic**: Code is readable, maintainable, and expressive.
+- **Functional**: All code is written in a functional, declarative, and modular style, as per [production instructions](../../.github/instructions/production.instructions.md).
+- **Production Ready**: All code is ready for deployment, integration, and extension.

 ## Process for Adding New Products or Categories
 1. Use the canonical template in `lib/templates/product-template.ts`.